 Riding -- A small, Canton-equivalent branch dependent upon the support of a Province.
 A Riding bears the same relationship to a Province that a Canton does to a Barony.

 Rose, Order of the -- This award was created to grant those who had reigned as Queen of Love and Beauty (and later, simply as Queen) to give them equal rank with those who had reigned as King (who were, in the early days, automatically Knights if they weren't before they won the tournament).
 Historical Note: In the very early days of the SCA, if a fighter was not a Knight and they won the Crown Tournament, they were offered Knighthood.
 The Order of the Rose was created to give an equivalent title, as Countess (and Duchess) did not exist at the time.
 This was first granted at Twelfth Night, AS II (January 6, 1968) by [King] William the Silent, and was backdated for those who had reigned up until that point as Queen.
 In the West Kingdom, membership in the Order of the Rose is automatic (this is not the case in all Kingdoms of the SCA) -- when a former Queen is recognized as a Countess, they are also admitted to the Order of the Rose.
-Note that members of the Order of the Rose are equivalent in rank to the members of the Orders of Chivalry, the Laurel and the Pelican.
+Note that members of the Order of the Rose are equivalent in rank to the members of the Orders of Chivalry, the Laurel, the Pelican, the Order of Defense.
 However, most people do not think of the Order of the Rose as a peerage level award, as the recipient is also becoming a Countess at the same time, which outranks the other non-royal peerages, as the title is that of a Royal Peer (and the Countess title carries the Patent of Arms, which the Order of the Rose does not ...).

 Rowany Festival -- This is the largest event held in the Kingdom of Lochac (formerly a Principality of the Kingdom of the West).
 It is held on Easter weekend in the Barony of Rowany.
 It includes heavy and mixed wars, tournament fighting, archery and rapier events.
 There are also collegium classes running all weekend, Merchant's Row, a Bardic Circle, tavern, and more.
 For more information, see: http://www.sca.org.au/rowany (click the 'Festival' button).